adambard/learnxinyminutes-docs/raku.html.markdown

 # In the example we use a range as an index to access the sequence.
 However,
 # it's worth noting that for ranges, once reified, elements aren't re-calculated.
 # That's why, for instance, `@primes[^100]` will take a long time the first
-# time you print it but then it will be instateneous.
+# time you print it but then it will be instantaneous.
 say @fibv0[^10]; # OUTPUT: «1 1 2 3 5 8 13 21 34 55␤»

 ####################################################